judith-bourque/r-exploration/notes.md

 required for authentication. renv is able to authenticate when downloading from such sources.

-Credentials can be stored in e.g. .Renviron, or can be set in your R session through other means as appropriate.
+Credentials can be stored in .Renviron, or can be set in your R session through other means as appropriate.

 If you require custom authentication for different packages (for example, your project makes use of packages available on different